Student-Originated Studies: Community-Based Learning and Action

 The program is connected to Evergreen’s Center for Community-Based Learning and Action (CCBLA), which supports learning about, engaging with, and contributing to community life in the region.
 As such, this program benefits from the rich resource library, staff, internship support, and workshops offered through the center.
 Students must have all of the contacts for their internship or project plans done before the quarter begins in late September 2018.

-social science, education, community organizing, and social change.
+This offering will prepare you for careers and advanced study in: social science, education, community organizing, and social change.